Macanese Food Guide

 Phone number: (853) 2896 7878

-Classic cafe owned by the grandmother of Macanese cuisine, the venerable centenarian Aida de Jesus.
+Classic cafe founded by the Grandmother of Macanese Cuisine, the venerable centenarian Aida de Jesus, who made it all the way to 105.

 Location: No.69 Avenida Sidonio Pais